 Kansas is not a "high" tax state.
-Using the two major tax burden comparisons (taxes per capita or as a percent of personal income), the state consistently has finished in the middle of the pack when compared with all other states.
-For example, Kansas finished number 28 in state tax revenue as a percent of personal income and also number 25 in per capita state tax revenue in FY 2002, the latest year for which data are available from all states for such statistics.
-Kansas finished number 27 in per capita state and local collections and number 32 in state and local collections as a percent of personal income in FY 2000, the latest data for these statistics.
+Using the two major tax burden comparisons (taxes per capita or as a percent of personal income), the state consistently has finished in the middle when compared with all other states.
+For example, Kansas finished number 27 in state tax revenue as a percent of personal income and also number 26 in per capita state tax revenue in FY 2003, the latest year for which data are available from all states for such statistics.
+Kansas finished number 26 in per capita state and local collections and number 27 in state and local collections as a percent of personal income in FY 2002, the latest data for these statistics.
 Economic development proponents sometimes suggest that the Kansas tax burden figures should be compared more closely with the data from surrounding states.
 The following table provides this comparison.